czrptr/spelunky2-pouch-mod/README.md

 ## Changelog

+### 2.0
+- **Added:**
+  - Total internal rework and cleanup
+  - Player corpses cannot be stored
+  - When retrieving, highlight the slots above the player character
+  - Guard against invalid user options (e.g. setting the capacity to something greater than the maximum allowed)
+- **Fixed:**
+  - Screen shaking when storing a container (e.g. crate) that contains bombs
+  - When using "Selectable" retrieval, trying to select the previous slot would select the next slot

 ### 1.2
 - **Added:**
-  - "Selectable" retrieve method; choose the slot you want to retrieve from
+  - "Selectable" retrieve method: choose the slot you want to retrieve from
   - Sound effect when a pouch action is impossible (e.g., retrieving when empty, storing when full)
 - **Fixed:**
   - Crash caused by accidental retrieval prevention check